University of St. La Salle

 Admission

-The Admissions for the Second Semester of AY 2023 - 2024 is now on-going.
+The Admissions for the First Semester of AY 2024 - 25 is on-going.
 Click the link below to know more about admission steps and important dates.

 Steps & Requirements